 According to WebMD, 30-50% of children grind their teeth.
 When their baby teeth emerge, many babies grind their teeth to relieve pain as part of the teething process.
 Another peak time for teeth clenching is when children lose baby teeth, and their permanent teeth start to erupt.
 These situations are temporary in most cases, but children whose bruxism creates malocclusion between the upper and lower jaws are more likely to continue bruxing into adulthood.
 Often, children unknowingly grind their teeth while sleeping, like many adults.
 A thorough checkup can reveal tell-tale signs of tooth wear on molars.

 Bruxism is hard on your jaw joints, or temporomandibular joints (TMJs), located directly in front of your ears.
 These joints attach your lower jawbone, or mandible, to your skull on the temporal bone.
 Grinding and clenching your teeth during sleep places great force, equal to hundreds of pounds, on your teeth.
 Many people are less likely to grind during daylight hours because they will not tolerate the same amount of force while they are awake.

-Chronic bruxism can lead to TMJ disorder, in which the jaw joints do no longer find a true resting position.
+Chronic bruxism can lead to TMJ disorder, in which the jaw joints no longer find a true resting position.
 In this case, muscles work overtime to hold the jaw in proper position day and night.
-As a result, muscles spasm, which causes bruxism – the problem is cyclic.
+As a result, muscle spasms, which cause bruxism – the problem is cyclic.

 Severe grinding may wear down teeth, causing them to appear short and stubby.
 Chronic grinding and clenching can also result in fracturing, chipping, loosening, or loss of teeth.
 In some cases, crowns can build up back teeth to re-equilibrate the bite and restore proper occlusion.

 For bruxers, ligaments around the TMJs can become damaged and inflamed, which can lead to muscle spasms, as well as neck and shoulder pain.
-The inner ear is separated from the TMJ by millimeters, so problems with your TMJs can cause earaches and tinnitus, or ringing in the ears.
+The inner ear is separated from the TMJ by millimeters, so problems with your TMJs can cause earaches, tinnitus, or ringing in the ears.